Product updates

-Announcing the Lokalise integration with WordPress
+Announcing the Lokalise integration with Wordpress

-As one of the most requested integrations ever, we’re thrilled to announce that Lokalise can now be integrated with WordPress.
-WordPress is by far the most popular open-source CMS system that owns nearly 60% of market share.
+As one of the most requested integrations ever, we're thrilled to announce that Lokalise can now be integrated with Wordpress.
+Wordpress is by far the most popular open-source CMS system that owns nearly 60% of market share.
 Enabling this integration allows us to help more than 75 million websites to be localized with ease.

 “We have received numerous requests from our customers to support them not only with software localization but website localization as well.
 This caused us to look into possible new integrations to introduce.
-After surveying our database to validate the initiative, we quickly realized that we had even more customers who would benefit from a WordPress integration.” says Alex Pereverzevs, Head of Customer Success at Lokalise.
+After surveying our database to validate the initiative, we quickly realized that we had even more customers who would benefit from a Wordpress integration.” says Alex Pereverzevs, Head of Customer Success at Lokalise.

-With the new WordPress translation plugin, you’ll be able to send language strings to Lokalise for translation, and send the new language data back to WordPress to be stored there.
-Thereby giving WordPress websites the continuous, simplified, and powerful translation and localization process you’re used to with Lokalise.
+With the new Wordpress translation plugin, you'll be able to send language strings to Lokalise for translation, and send the new language data back to Wordpress to be stored there.

 NB!
-Though the Lokalise integration for WordPress does let you send new language data to your WordPress site, in order to implement multilingual functionality, you’ll need the WordPress WPML plugin.
-That’s because WordPress doesn’t offer multilingual functionality by default.
+Though the Lokalise integration for Wordpress does let you send new language data to your Wordpress site, in order to implement multilingual functionality, you'll need the Wordpress WPML plugin.
+That's because Wordpress doesn't offer multilingual functionality by default.
 The WPML makes it possible to add new languages to your website structure, as well as let your website visitors change language preferences on the website.

-WPML – a necessary step in making a multilingual WordPress website
+WPML – a necessary step in making a multilingual Wordpress website

-For a project manager who wants to add a language to their WordPress site, the first step is to install the WPML plugin – a paid WordPress plugin that makes multiple languages possible.
-The plugin lets you translate content right there in the WordPress CMS.
+For a project manager who wants to add a language to their Wordpress site, the first step is to install the WPML plugin – a paid Wordpress plugin that makes multiple languages possible.
+The plugin lets you translate content right there in the Wordpress CMS.

 The plugin is simple, and is limited to the most basic functions of translations: